 2. Dailymotion

 Dailymotion operates as a public video sharing website with a strong focus on open discovery where users can upload, share, and discover video content across a wide range of categories.
+Dailymotion supports hd videos and high quality videos, including 4K uploads, allowing creators to present polished, professional-quality content.
+As the world's second-largest video site, Dailymotion focuses on professionally produced content in categories such as news, sports, and music.

 With a strong international presence, Dailymotion is commonly used as a YouTube alternative for brands and publishers looking to reach audiences outside the US or diversify where their online video content appears.
+Dailymotion is similar to YouTube but has a distinct feel and a large global audience, with a focus on professional and mainstream video content.

 Some businesses use Dailymotion to distribute brand videos or republish content already hosted on YouTube, giving them another outlet without relying on a single platform.